gitnacho/docs/docs/ui/styling.md

 ### Platform-specific CSS

 NativeScript conventions make it easy to apply platform-specific CSS, either via separate stylesheets or via in-line declarations.
 For an overview of NativeScript's convention-based file name rules for targeting files at specific platforms and screen sizes, [refer to this article in the docs](https://docs.nativescript.org/core-concepts/navigation#supporting-multiple-screens). {% angular %} **Note**: If you are using Angular, file name rules do not work for targeting specific screen sizes or orientations.
 JavaScript is required to target styles at different screens at runtime.
-[See this article](https://dzone.com/articles/tablet-support-for-nativescript-with-angular) for an example of targeting styles at tablets with Angular.{% endangular %}
+[See this article](https://dzone.com/articles/tablet-support-for-nativescript-with-angular) for an example of targeting styles at tablets with Angular.

+{% endangular %}

 There are 4 primary ways to target styles at iOS or Android: